 Random Number Generators (RNGs) or Random Event Generators (REGs) are designed to produce a sequence of numbers or other outcomes which has no pattern and is, for all practical purposes, unpredictable.

-Random integers can be generated as (a) Open Sequence, (b) Closed Sequence, or (c) Unique Values.
+With our Random Number Generator, you can generate random integers (whole numbers) as (a) Open Sequence, (b) Closed Sequence, or (c) Unique Values.

 To generate an Open or Closed Sequence, type in the total number of integers (maximum 100,000 for Open Sequence, or 10,000 for Closed Sequence).
 Then type in the lowest and highest integer values (these must be between 0 and 9999).
 Then click GO.